kozo-sim/mock-banking-app/README.md

 On unix-like systems, run database-setup.sh to provision a test environment.
 This script will;
+* Prompt for an admin password for the database (SA password)
-* Pull an SQL Server 2019 docker container
+* Create a SQL Server 2019 docker container
-* Configure this database with the SA username and password in the script
+* Run a query to create a database with the name given in the script
+* Create and apply a migration
 * Update the connection string in appsettings.json

 The web server can then be started from within Visual Studio.